 Step-by-step directions

-First - Warm a skillet over medium heat.
+Warm a skillet over medium heat.
 Add the olive oil and raw shrimp.
 Cook until the first side is pink.

-Third - Add the curry powder, red pepper flakes, and salt.
+Add the curry powder, red pepper flakes, and salt.

-Fourth - Stir and cook for a minute to release the flavors from the seasonings.
+Stir and cook for a minute to release the flavors from the seasonings.

-Sixth - Add the juice from half the lime and the sugar.
+Now add the juice from half the lime and the sugar.
 Slice some basil ribbons and add to the curry shrimp.
 Stir.
 Taste for seasoning and add salt or sugar if needed.

 This easy recipe reminds us of a coconut curry soup with shrimp.
 Serve with noodles, rice, or just by itself.